farhadbahrehmandhenry/front-end-is-fun/questions/general-questions.md

 Sdlc => analysis - plan - design - implement - test - maintain

 Scrum => one type of agile methodology that has sprints usually each two weeks - for projects that have less clear requirements

+how I work under pressure - plan - break down - tackle My working style - have a to do list to keep track of what I need to do - might be a daily or weekly or monthly